 Photography in and around the National Park

-If you are a photographer, professional or armature, the Lake District is the place to go.
+If you are a photographer, professional or armature, the Lake District and Cumbria is the place to go.
 There is so much to capture in your camera whether is the stunning mountain views or over a vast lake.
 Some choose to bring tripods and slow the shutter speed down to capture the movement of a falling waterfall or ‘force’.
 Neutral density filters is what is required to bring the exposure right down and a shutter lag or around 10 seconds will do the trick to get that misty look of the water across the frame.

 On the other hand, you could get out and about on a cycling, mountain bike or motorbike tour.
 For something more leisurely, ride the waters and scour the shore from a canoe, kayak or boat.
 Hike Catbello Lakeland Walk, Old Man of Coniston or if you dare- Helvellyn’s famous twin ridges.
 For the thrill- in you, there are heart-stopping moments galore, get into the air in a gyrocopter, on a zipwire adventure, or out on a parachute.
 You could channel Bear Grylls on a Bush Craft Survival Experience.